Populism and World Politics

 Between Populism and Pluralism: Winston Peters and the International Relations of New Zealand First

-Aotearoa New Zealand is a small but wealthy country, geographically located in the South Pacific, yet strongly interlinked economically, culturally, and militarily to other western settler states as well as to Western Europe.
-NZ is known for punching above its weight in international relations, and for being a committed liberal internationalist player and promoter of a rules-based global order.
-NZ may therefore seem an unlikely host for an electorally successful populist party, which is known for its disdain of political correctness and identity politics, its anti-elitism and its dog whistle politics against Asians, Muslims, and some aspects of biculturalism between settlers and Indigenous Maori.
-Yet New Zealand First (NZF) has played an important role in the electoral system since its formation in 1993, routinely taking a key role in coalition governments.
-In this chapter, I use the example of NZF to problematize the relationship between populism and democracy as it is often articulated in the recent populism literature.
-Jan-Werner Müller in particular has argued that populism is by its very nature opposed to pluralism.
-Yet, electorally successful populist parties can demonstrate their longevity by embodying elements of both populism and pluralism, depending on whether they are in government or not, and whether or not they are in the midst of an election campaign.
+Aotearoa New Zealand is a small but wealthy country, geographically isolated in the south Pacific, yet strongly interlinked economically, culturally, and militarily to other western settler states as well as to Western Europe.
+NZ may therefore seem an unlikely host for an electorally successful populist party, known for its disdain of identity politics and “wokeness”, its anti-elitism and its dog whistle politics against ethnic and religious minority communities, and more recently, Indigenous Māori.
+Yet New Zealand First (NZF) has played an important role in the electoral system since 1993, routinely taking a key role in coalition governments.
+The example of NZF problematizes the relationship between populism and democracy as it is often articulated in populism literature.
+Jan-Werner Müller in particular has argued that populism is by its nature opposed to pluralism.
+Yet, electorally successful populist parties can demonstrate their longevity by tactically embodying elements of both populism and pluralism.
+This chapter is substantially changed since its previous incarnation, as NZF is now in coalition with two other right of centre parties, which has resulted in a repositioning and re-presentation of many of their views and policies.

 Thorsten Wojczewski